Anne Klein (fashion designer): Early life and education

 Anne Klein was born August 3, 1923, in Brooklyn, New York, as Hannah Golofski.
 Her father, Morris Golofski, owned a fleet of taxicabs; her mother was Esther Golofski.
+She also had two sisters, Mae Waldman and Rita Kiniat.
 She was known to say that she changed her name from Hannah to Anne because it was more aesthetically pleasing.

-It was while studying art at Girls' Commercial High School (now known as Prospect Heights High School) that she discovered her talent for design.
-Within a year's time, she was employed at her first job in the garment industry with Varden Petites.
+It was while studying fine arts and drawing at Girls' Commercial High School (now known as Prospect Heights High School) that she discovered her talent for design.
+The start of Anne Klein’s career was when she was only 15 years old working as a freelance sketcher at a wholesale house.
+Within a year's time, she was employed at her first official job in the garment industry with Varden Petites.
 There, she worked to redesign the firm's collection and introduced a new style of ready-to-wear clothing for young, smaller figured women that would come to be known as "Junior Miss".

 In 1937 she was awarded a scholarship to attend the Traphagen School of Fashion which led to her first job as a sketcher for dress firms on 7th Avenue.
 She started her fashion career while at the Traphagen School of Fashion in New York City, studying between 1937 and 1938.